davidstutz/wordpress-iamdavidstutz/README.md

 # Wordpress Theme IAMDAVIDSTUTZ

 This is the theme used for my personal webpage [davidstutz.de](http://davidstutz.de/).
 It is licensed under the [GPLv3](http://www.gnu.org/licenses/gpl).
-If you use parts of this theme, please change both header and footer!
+If you use parts of this theme, please change the content both the header and the footer!

 Copyright (C) 2013-2014 David Stutz